 Urban Exploring Photography or Urban Exploration is the study of parts of civilization that are normally unseen or off-limits.
 I explore abandoned structures, in addition to drains, rooftops and also active facilities.
 The hobby is also known as either Urban Exploration or Urban Exploring.

 Freaktography.com showcases stories in addition to urban exploration photography to anyone interested in abandoned places or cityscape and rooftopping photography

-Feel free to navigate the menu’s above to see the many urban exploring locations I have visited and photographed.
+Feel free to navigate the menu’s above and on the right to see the many urban exploring locations I have visited and photographed.
 My photography is also available to purchase online, should you see something you like.

 Despite the wide scare destruction, regardless of the damage, death and shutdown of life as it had been known, life must go on.
 The little girl will be taught just as she would have been in life before the fallout, she will learn history, she will learn to read and to write, she will learn survival skills and she will learn science.
 It’s not known how many have survived, but this father knows that it is his little girl, having survived the fallout and three years in a shelter, is the key to the future and life carrying on in the new world.